 - · B.1 Concept, Objectives, Set-up and Background

 - B.2 Technical Results

 - B.3 Lessons learned

 - B.4 Impact

-Please note that for experiments, section B.4 should focus on scientific impact for experiments of the category 'Scientific Excellence' and business impact for experiments of the category 'Innovation for SME'.
-For extensions, the impact should give a clear description of the potential use of the extension by future experimenters.
+Please note that section B.4 should focus on scientific impact for Experiments of the category 'Scientific Excellence' and business impact for Experiments of the category 'Innovation for SME'.

 Part C. Feedback to WiSHFUL